 The following are aggregated results from the Medicare data provided by ResDAC.
-The data shows a robust tracking system is in place for Medicare to identify and deny payment when an individual with an MSA submits a claim and they have properly attested to exhausting their funds.
+With a robust tracking system in place, Medicare is able to identify and deny payment when WCMSA recipients submit claims without properly attesting that they've exhausted their funds.
 The results for the volume of denied claims, unpaid claim dollars and individual beneficiaries affected and are extrapolated from the 5% of random Medicare claims reviewed for each annual period.